Skip to main content

 Buyers often focus on the best time of year to buy a new car, whether it's around holiday discounts or end-of-year clearances.
 Trade-ins can be an afterthought in this line of thinking.

-But there actually is a good time to trade in a car.
-Values are higher in the first two quarters of the year, with larger drops in the final two quarters.
+If your timing is flexible, some times are better than others to trade in a car.
+In the past, values have been higher in the first two quarters of the year, with larger drops in the final two quarters.
 Obviously, the longer you have a car, the more it will depreciate.
 But there are other valid reasons that keep values afloat early in the year.

-First of all, there are more buyers in the market early in the year and dealerships need more cars to feed the demand.
-Also, a used car feels more new when it is eight or 10 months away from turning a model year older rather than just two or four months away.
+First, there are more buyers in the market early in the year, and dealerships need more cars to feed the demand.
+Also, a used car feels newer when it is eight or 10 months away from turning a model year older rather than just two or four months away.
 These are good things to keep in mind when you're looking to either time your trade-in or negotiate with a salesperson in March instead of October.

 Best age of the car to trade in

 Again, newer is better.
 Your car will hold more value the more recent its model year.
 As with mileage figures, there typically isn't one particular age when a car's value plummets.
 It will decline gradually but steadily.
-But by the time it's about 5 years old, its residual value has likely dropped significantly.
+Not too long ago, by the time a car reached about 5 years old, its residual value had likely dropped significantly.
+In recent years, however, buyers have shown a willingness to keep their current cars longer than before.
+According to Drury, the average age of trade-ins was 7.6 years in the first quarter of 2025.
+That's up from 7.3 years a year ago and the oldest trade-in age Edmunds has recorded since the first quarter of 2019.

-When it's between five to seven years past its model year, the decline in its value slows and mostly settles.
-So if you didn't trade in during the first five years of ownership, there's not much reason to rush to do it before the car turns 8.
+At some point (which can vary from model to model), the decline in a used car's value slows and begins to settle.
+So, if you didn't trade in during the first five years of ownership, there's not much reason to rush to do it before the car turns 8 to 10 years old unless you are concerned about reliability and your vehicle is no longer covered under any sort of warranty.
 You'll get about the same amount of money back as long as the mileage doesn't skyrocket, so consider taking that extra time to build your savings for a down payment on something you really want.

 Best point in the loan to trade in